-Mondays - Thursdays the school ends at 2:40pm and buses depart at 2:45pm.
+Mondays - Thursdays the school ends at 2:40pm.

-FS1 to Year 2 parents must collect their children from their class at the end of the day if they do not use the bus service.
+FS1 to Year 2 parents must collect their students from their class at the end of the day if they do not use the bus service.

 Year 3 - Year 13 students will gather at the daily collection point(s) to be met and collected by their parent/adult at the end of each school day.
 In the event that another adult needs to collect your child they must inform the teacher of the child's individual safe word or present the Parent ID.